Trying to Live Like Before the Diagnosis

 There’s always something going on, and maybe not high alert changes but enough to realize that Dorothy is not back in Kansas.

-I know a handful of us want to go about life as this is a chapter that can be written off.
+I know a handful of us want to go about life as if this is a chapter that can be written off.
 However, it’s a story that needs to be remembered in terms of how we grasp adversities and still come out, in the end, good, bad, and indifferent.

 The idea of travel while still in treatment or post-treatment...who knew?
 As a frequent traveler, I recall the list of things to consider if traveling out of the country: Re-zap of meds, possible hospital plan, and all of the things we would normally not have to think about on a vacation.

-It may feel fab not revisiting the past of the best protocols now in remission, However, thoughts of things resurface, reminding us that we should still be watchful when on a plane, should those legs ward off blood clots, and be mindful of how long is this flight going to be.
+It may feel fab not revisiting the past of the best protocols now in remission.
+However, thoughts of things resurface, reminding us that we should still be watchful when on a plane, should those legs ward off blood clots, and be mindful of how long is this flight going to be.

 The time to fight is now, with integrity, grace, hope, and a smile…. when you feel like it